 Creating texture and complexity with simple elements, each project incorporates vibrant shades and striking contrast.
-Spanning affordable housing, community centers and small village landmarks, these buildings represent a strong synthesis of styles.
-Finally, by garnering inspiration from the colors, movement, soils and textures of their surrounding landscapes, the following building projects achieve contemporary elegance while respecting and connecting with their surrounding heritage.
+Spanning affordable housing, community centers and small village landmarks, they prove that brick can be utilized in fresh, imaginative ways regardless of typology.
+By garnering inspiration from the colors, movement, soils and textures of their surrounding landscapes, these architects aimed to achieve contemporary elegance while respecting and connecting with their surrounding heritage.

 Located on a trapezoidal plot, this project consists of 144 affordable housing units, 39 social housing units and 1,180 feet of commercial space.
 The brickwork — which creates the illusion of interlocking units — encourages visual diversity in the urban setting.

 Located on a farm in the sloping Pajottenland landscape, this stunning family home and veterinary practice is finished in natural-looking brickwork.
 Like a local castle, Rabbit Hole has become a visually strong and culturally defining element of the landscape.

 For this project, atelier tom vanhee was asked to create two community centers in Popering, Belgium.
 Using multiple complementary shades of brick, the architects created a strong contextual and historical design which acts as a meeting spot for the community.